yeoman/yeoman.io/app/authoring/index.md

 npm link
 ```

-That'll install your project dependencies and symlink a global module to your local file.
+That will install your project dependencies and symlink a global module to your local file.
 After npm is done, you'll be able to call `yo name` and you should see the `console.log`, defined earlier, rendered in the terminal.
 Congratulations, you just built your first generator!

 ### Finding the project root

-When running a generator, Yeoman tries to figure out some things from the context within which it runs.
+While running a generator, Yeoman will try to figure some things out based on the context of the folder it's running from.

-The most important one is that Yeoman searches the directory tree for a `.yo-rc.json` file.
-If found, it then considers the location of the file as the root of the project.
-Behind the scenes, Yeoman will change the current directory to the `.yo-rc.json` file location and will run the requested generator there.
+Most importantly, Yeoman searches the directory tree for a `.yo-rc.json` file.
+If found, it considers the location of the file as the root of the project.
+Behind the scenes, Yeoman will change the current directory to the `.yo-rc.json` file location and run the requested generator there.

 The Storage module creates the `.yo-rc.json` file.
 Calling `this.config.save()` from a generator for the first time will create the file.

-So if your generator is not running in your current working directory, make sure there's no `.yo-rc.json` somewhere up the directory tree.
+So, if your generator is not running in your current working directory, make sure you don't have a `.yo-rc.json` somewhere up the directory tree.

 ## Where to go from here?

 After reading this, you should be able to create a local generator and run it.

-If this is your first time writing a generator, you should definitely read the next section on the [running context and the run loop](/authoring/running-context.html).
-This section is a mandatory read to understand in what context your generator will run in, and to make sure it'll compose well with the other generators in the Yeoman ecosystem.
-The other sections of the documentation will present functionality available in the core to help you achieve your goals.
+If this is your first time writing a generator, you should definitely read the next section on [running context and the run loop](/authoring/running-context.html).
+This section is vital to understanding the context in which your generator will run, and to ensure that it will compose well with other generators in the Yeoman ecosystem.
+The other sections of the documentation will present functionality available within the Yeoman core to help you achieve your goals.